Gainsborough, Lincolnshire: Rivers

-Gainsborough is claimed as the British port furthest inland.
+Gainsborough is sometimes claimed as the British port furthest inland, at over 55 mi from the North Sea.
 It has had a long history of river shipping trade.

 There is still one wharf, but ships no longer navigate this far up river.
 Commercial shipping remains further down the river at Gunness Wharf, Grove Wharf and Flixborough Wharf, which has direct rail links.
 This leads to some to argue that Goole, 23.7 miles to the north of the town, is now the most inland port in the UK.

 At the A631 Trent Bridge, there was a ferry before 1787, a distance of 235 feet.
 The bridge was completed for £12,000 in the spring of 1791, but it meant that taller river traffic of the day could no longer go further upstream.
 Originally a toll bridge, it was bought by the Ministry of Transport, Lindsey County Council, Gainsborough Urban District and Nottinghamshire County Council for £130,000 in 1927 and declared toll-free on 31 March 1932.

+In the 1970s, the town council planned to build another bridge adjacent to the existing one on the North side and extend the Thorndike Way dual-carriageway across the river and join The Flood Road dual-carriageway.
+However, all of the funding for the project was given for the completion of the Humber Bridge, which opened in 1981.

 Sport

 The town is home to the semi-professional football club Gainsborough Trinity F.C., which plays in the Northern Premier League, the seventh level of English football.
 For a brief spell in the early 20th century, the club was professional and a member of the Football League.
+The Gainsborough United F.C. was active in 1980.

 Gainsborough Rugby Club (the All Blacks) has played Rugby Union in the town since 1924.